 Discover career pathways

-The Careers Team at the University has some cool advice for those who are contemplating a degree change.
-If you want to get a more accurate picture of the different career pathways your degree could take, make sure to book an appointment.
+The Careers Services Team at the University has some cool advice for those who are contemplating a degree change.
+If you want to get a more accurate picture of the different career pathways your degree could take, you can drop in for resume assistance or interview preparation as well as book appointments for mock interviews and careers consultations.
+You can also drop them a questions via Ask A Question in CareerHub .

 Laura says it is important to determine, “what careers you might be interested in and find out what qualifications you might need,” as well as learning “about the employment prospects, salaries and working hours to make sure the career you choose will suit the lifestyle you want.”